rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 A more complete description of the space of potential tradeoffs for distributed system:

 - If there is a partition (P), how does the system trade off availability and consistency (A and C); else (E), when the system is running normally in the absence of partitions, how does the system trade off Latency (L) and Consistency (C)?

+- PA/EL Systems: Give up both Consistency for availability and lower latency: Dynamo, Cassandra, Riak
+- PC/EC Systems: Refuse to give up consistency and pay the cost of availability and latency: BigTable, HBase, VoltDB/H-Store
+- PA/EC Systems: Give up consistency when a partition happens and keep consistency in normal operations: MongoDB
+- PC/EL System: Keep consistency if a partition occurs but gives up consistency for latency in normal operations: Yahoo PNUTS

 ## Types of NoSQL Databases